AckeeCZ/packer-elasticsearch/README.md

 # Ackee GCP Elasticsearch image with GCE discovery service + GCS backup plugin

-This image is meant to be used together with https://github.com/AckeeDevOps/docker-elasticsearch, which will utilize preinstalled GCE discovery plugin for Elasticsearch and will make cluster ES cluster available from GKE cluster.
+This [Packer](https://www.packer.io/) image template is meant to be used together with https://github.com/AckeeDevOps/docker-elasticsearch, which will utilize preinstalled GCE discovery plugin for Elasticsearch and will make cluster ES cluster available from GKE cluster.

-There is also Terraform module which should handle the deployment of GCE instances and creation of Service account for backup : https://github.com/AckeeCZ/terraform-elasticsearch
+There is also Terraform module which should handle the deployment and orchestration of GCE instances and creation of Service account for backup : [Ackee ElasticSearch Terraform module](https://github.com/AckeeCZ/terraform-elasticsearch)

 This image is build on top of official Ubuntu 16.04 image with these extras preinstalled :
 * GCS repository plugin for backups - https://www.elastic.co/guide/en/elasticsearch/plugins/6.4/repository-gcs.html